JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-20-Ethereum-ICO-hard-cap.md

 ```

-So what is happening here:
+So what is actually happening here:

 * Create a new BonkToken and create Crowdsale with it.
-The rate is set to 10 but what does it mean?
+The rate is set to 1000, which means that 1000 BNK = 1 ETH.

-> How many token units a buyer gets per wei.
-The rate is the conversion between wei and the smallest and indivisible token unit.
-So, if you are using a rate of 1 with a ERC20Detailed token with 3 decimals called TOK, 1 wei will give you 1 unit, or 0.001 TOK.

-So we are using 16 decimals token in tests, and want to have rate:

- 1000 BNK <-> 1 ETH <-> 1000000000000000000 WEI.

-The rate 1 will give us 0.0000000000000001 BNK.
-Since we want to have 1 BNK <-> 0.0001 ETH <-> 1 000 000 000 000 000 WEI we need 10 smalest units of BNK for 1 WEI (0.0000000000000010 BNK <-> 1 WEI ), that means the rate should be 10.

-so:

-0.0000000000000010 BNK <-> 1 WEI and 1 ETH <-> 1000000000000000000 WEI.
-Use calculator 🤔.

-> 0.~~00000000000000~~1 * 10000~~00000000000000~~ = 1000

 * Next three checks are only about passing proper parameters to the constructor.
-I'll not dive into details.
+I'll not dive into details :p

-* The last is about the possibility of making a transaction.
-Only checking if all promisses are fulfilled.
+* The last is about possibily of makeing a trasaction.
+TO FIX

 ## Minted Crowdsale

 As I said previously: next feature, next inheritance.
 Let's add MintedCrowdsale to BonkTokenCrowdsale.

-When diving into the MintedCrowdsale contract, there is only _deliverToken( ) method.
+When diving into MintedCrowdsale contract, there is only _deliverToken( ) method.
 No need to consider any constructor changes.

 ```solidity
 pragma solidity 0.5.5;